 The address displayed in the "to" field of a message does not always correspond to your address; your address may be included in the "bcc" (blind carbon copy) field of the message.
 When your address is included in the "bcc" field, you receive the message, but your address is not displayed in the "to" or "cc" fields.
 Any messages which display other addresses in the "to" and/or "cc" fields are sent to these addresses as well as to your address.
 It is a fairly common practice for spammers to include a list of addresses in the "bcc:" field of a message.

-I am receiving spam messages with a return address in the alumni.harvard domain.
-Does this mean that an alumni.harvard user is sending spam messages?
+I am receiving spam messages with a return address from a Harvard domain.
+Does this mean that an email forwarding user is sending spam messages?

 Not necessarily.
 While it is possible that a Harvard alumnus or alumna is sending unsolicited email, it is more likely that the spam messages are sent using a forged email address.
 It is very easy for a spammer to set the "from" line in an email to display an address other than the one actually being used to send the message; the email address that is displayed may not even be a valid address.
 Unfortunately, this is a very common practice, and there is not much that can be done to stop it.

-Spam messages are being sent using my alumni.harvard address.
+Spam messages are being sent using my email forwarding address.
 Does this mean that someone has broken into my account?

-No. It is very easy for a spammer to forge an email address by setting the "from" line in an email to display an address other than the one actually being used to send the message.
-This can be done without having access to the account that the spammer is claiming to be sending from – a spammer only needs to know your email address in order to send mail claiming to be from your address.
+It is very easy for a spammer to forge an email address by setting the "from" line in an email to display an address other than the one being used to send the message.
+A spammer only needs to know your email forwarding address to send mail claiming to be from your forwarding address.
 Unfortunately, it is virtually impossible to identify the actual sender of these spam messages, or to prevent them from being sent.